apache/sling-site/src/main/jbake/content/documentation/bundles/context-aware-configuration/context-aware-configuration.md

 The ConfigurationBuilder also supports getting the configurations as ValueMap or by adapting the configuration resources e.g. to a Sling Model.
 In this case you have to specify a configuration name which is otherwise derived automatically from the annotation class.

-Internally the ConfigurationResolver used the ConfigurationResourceResolver to get the configuration resources.
+Internally the ConfigurationResolver uses the ConfigurationResourceResolver to get the configuration resources.
 It uses always the bucket name `sling:configs`.

 # Contexts and configuration references